Museum of Mexico City: History of the Palace of the Counts of Santiago de Calimaya

 Quetzalcoatl head on the corner of the building.

 The palace was rebuilt at the end of the 18th century, carrying out the work between 1776 and 1779 by the Criollo builder Francisco Antonio de Guerrero y Torres, author of other works of great importance such as the Palace of the Marquises of Jaral del Berrio and the Capilla del Pocito.
 In the colonial era, calle de Pino Suárez (at that time, Iztapalapa road) was the fashionable street for the houses of the nobility, which were thus aligned with the Royal Palace.
 The facade of the palace was covered with tezontle and the portal and the windows with quarry.

 At this time, the viceregal government decided to renovate the deteriorated palace in 1777, giving the work to Francisco Antonio Guerrero y Torres, putting a lien on the building's rental income.
 The Aztec serpent's head that serves and the building's impressive cornerstone was probably uncovered during these renovations.
 Cost of remodeling the house was 130,000 pesos.
 During this time, the palace chapel was added, built between 1778 and 1779.
 At that time, it was common to attend Mass everyday but at the same time upper-class women were generally not permitted to walk on the streets to go to church.
 Many large mansions and palaces, therefore, had their own chapels with their own sacristies.
 These families would have private Masses said in their homes.

 The house was inhabited by the family until 1964, which is an exceptional case, it was the only manor house occupied by a New Spanish noble family until the middle of the 20th century, when it was expropriated, the Cervantes family was forced to sell it to the government of Mexico City, which arranged for the foundation of the museum in the house.

 Palace of the Counts of Calimaya in 1920.

-Main door of the Palace in 1920.

-Chapel of the Palace in 1920.
-INAH.

-The courtyard in 1920, photographed by Hugo Brehme.

-Fountain of the palace in 1920, photographed by Hugo Brehme.